-As you can see, there are many of things you can do with the minor pentatonic scale even though it has less notes.
+As you can see, there are many things you can do with the minor pentatonic scale on guitar even though it has fewer notes.

 Yet, you may want to add more variety to your solos.
-In the next three types of minor scales, we have seven notes in each scale, instead of five.
+In the next three types of minor scales on guitar, we have seven notes in each scale, instead of five.

 2. The Minor Natural Scale:

 Just because the natural minor scale has two quite dissonant notes the minor pentatonic doesn’t have, it isn’t any scary to use.

 It only means that you need to know your arpeggios better as well as let your ear and experience guide you towards which notes you should accent and end your phrases on.

 The notes of the A minor natural scale would thus be A, B, C, D, E, F, and G.